 By the time Angelina Love returned to the company in early 2010, a power struggle would emerge within the group with Angelina and Madison fighting for control as well as the Knockouts Championship; During their rivalry, Angelina and Madison would continuously hot potato the title amongst each other and even turn heel and face during their rivalry from much 2010-2014.

-The duo would reunite alongside Velvet Sky to reform the Beautiful People in 2016.
+The duo would reunite alongside Velvet Sky to reform the Beautiful People one more time in 2016.

 1. Gail Kim vs. Awesome Kong

-Well who didn't see this coming, What else can top this list then the feud that not helped to get the Knockouts Division on the map but also became one of the reasons why women's wrestling would be taken seriously in North American Pro Wrestling.
+I mean what other feud could top this list then the feud that not only helped to get the Knockouts Division on the map but also became one of the reasons why women's wrestling would be taken seriously in North American Pro Wrestling.

 On October 11th 2007, Awesome Kong made her debut in TNA, where she defeated Gail Kim in a match in front of the entire Knockouts Locker Room, who were forced to bare witness to awesome might of Kong.